pawn-lang/sa-mp-fixes/README.md

 There are a few other includes which aim to fix issues too large to be included here:

-- [Fixes2](http://forum.sa-mp.com/showthread.php?t=571505) - [Y_Less](https://github.com/Y-Less/) fixes to make "SetTimer" and "SetTimerEx" and other.
+- [Timerfix](http://forum.sa-mp.com/showthread.php?t=435525) - [Dan..](https://github.com/udan11)'s fixes to make "SetTimer" and "SetTimerEx" vastly more accurate in their delays.
-- [SQLitei](http://forum.sa-mp.com/showthread.php?t=303682) - [Slice](https://github.com/oscar-broman/)'s fixes and improvements for many SQLite functions
+- [SQLitei](http://forum.sa-mp.com/showthread.php?t=303682) - [Slice](https://github.com/oscar-broman/)'s fixes and improvements for many SQLite functions.
-- [Timer Fix](http://forum.sa-mp.com/showthread.php?t=289675) - [Slice](https://github.com/oscar-broman/)'s fixes to make "SetTimer" and "SetTimerEx" vastly more accurate in their delays.

 # Bugs